Capital punishment in the United States: Virginia

-Cases

-With the United States' operation based on the U.S. Constitution, federalism allows the state government to share powers with the federal government.
-Under the various capacities, different court cases are heard in the national and state court systems.
-A defendant can be inflicted with the death penalty if they are found condemned of capital offenses, like first-degree murder, murder with special circumstances, treason, or genocide.
-Because capital offenses are criminal cases, the state court systems are responsible to hear the majority of them.
-The Supreme Court and state courts' discretion in keeping the death penalty option are separate for the most part, if not appealed to the Supreme Court.
-According to the Legal Information Institute, "it is not necessary that the actual punishment imposed was the death penalty, but rather a capital office is classified as such if the permissible punishment prescribed by the legislature for the offense is the death penalty."
-After Roper v.
-Simmons in 2005, the federal court deemed if the defendant was under 18 years old at the time of the crime, they can not be sentenced to death because it violates the 8th Amendment.
+Notable capital punishment cases

 George Stinney Jr.

 In 1944, 14-year-old African-American George Stinney Jr. was convicted of murdering two white girls.
 He was the youngest person in the United States to be sentenced to death.
 Stinney was executed by electrocution within 80 days of the murders.
 In 2014, Stinney's convictions were vacated and he was exonerated on the grounds that his 6th amendment rights had been violated.
 It was found Stinney's interrogation had included coercion, and an absence of counsel and of parental guidance.
 Police said that Stinney had confessed, but no signed confession was ever produced.
 The Judge who overturned the conviction wrote that: "Stinney's appointed counsel made no independent investigation, did not request a change of venue or additional time to prepare the case, he asked little or no questions on cross-examination of the State's witnesses and presented few or no witnesses on behalf of his client based on the length of trial.
 He failed to file an appeal or a stay of execution."
 Stinney's sister said in a 2009 affidavit that she was with Stinney on the day of the murders, but she was never called to testify during the trial.